ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 as part of a more customized simulation wrapper function (Text S1).

 An `ss3sim` simulation requires three types of input:
-(1) a base SS3 model describing the underlying truth, or operating model (OM);
+(1) a base SS3 model configuration describing the underlying truth, or operating model (OM);
-(2) a base SS3 model to assess that truth, also known as the estimation model or method (EM);
+(2) a base SS3 model configuration to assess that truth, also known as the estimation model or method (EM);
 and (3) a set of plain-text files (case files) describing alternative model configurations and deviations from these base models.